fyrox-book/fyrox-book.github.io/src/fyrox/resources/model.md

 Fyrox supports these file formats for 3D models:

 - FBX - standard game development industry 3D model exchange format
-- RGS - native scenes format produced by Fyrox
+- RGS - native scenes format produced by Fyroxed (the editor)

 The list could be extended in the future.